5/8/2025

 Chief Executive Officer

-Thanks.
-Yeah, so, you know, our inner thanks for the question, Randy, and good to hear from you.
-Our Spain clubs are performing very well.
-We're seeing ramps on those clubs that are equal to, or in some cases even slightly favorable to our domestic ramps.
-So I'm really encouraged about how the brand is resonating in, you know, in our first European market.
+equal to or in some cases even slightly favorable to our domestic ramps.
+So I'm really encouraged about how the brand is resonating in our first European market.
 So while we're not ready to talk about which markets we'll go to next, I guess you can glean from that that the brand's performing well in our first European market.
-I spent some time in Australia this past quarter and great performance, great club performance there, participated in a grand opening with the team and had an opportunity to talk to not only some members, but one of the largest retail landlords in Australia, spent some time with a couple of representatives from that organization.
-And again, brand is resonating really well, numbers are very strong.
-So we continue to see international as part of our growth roadmap.
+Let's spend some time in Australia. this past quarter and great performance great club performance there participated in a grand opening with the team and had an opportunity to talk to not only some members but one of the one of the largest retail landlords in Australia spent some time with with a couple of representatives from that organization and again brand is resonating really well numbers are very strong So we continue to see international as part of our growth roadmap.

 speaker